 Mary Phelps “Polly” Jacob—inventor, publisher, raconteuse—was born on April 20, 1891, and lived an unprecedented life.
-Indeed, it is testament to the sheer outlandishness of her life and times that the fact she invented the common bra is merely a footnote in her biography.
+Testament to the sheer outlandishness of her life and times is this: she invented the common bra, and that’s barely part of her obituary.

 Jacob was a Boston blueblood from a long, notable lineage: known ancestors included a knight of the crusades, the founder of Dorchester, the first governor of Plymouth colony, steamboat inventor Robert Fulton, and her father invented the question mark.
 As to be expected from this family tree, she was raised in a life of comical privilege: “to ride to hounds, sail boats, and lead cotillions…in a world where only good smells existed. …At twelve I was called and got ready for the customary debutante luncheon.”
 Why does that sound so familiar?

 We pick up Polly’s story in 1910.
 At 19, she was participating in a neverending series of debutante balls and galas for her coming out, which necessitated her wearing a “boxlike armor of whalebone and pink cordage.”
 The quasi torture device was uncomfortable, caused jagged bones and metal shards to poke out of her dress, and as an ace wikipedia neologist put it: “flattened and jammed her large breasts together into a single monobosom.”

 Rather than suffer the indignity of a uniboob, Jacob asked her assistant for handkerchiefs and thread, from which she fashioned a strapless bra, bisecting her monobosom into more appealing cleavage.
 She then patented and attempted to sell the bra, but despite the support of her upper-crust friends, sales were poor and she eventually sold the patent to the Warner Brothers Corset Company.
 She should have waited: bra sales skyrocketed during the war—possibly because metal rationing made corsets too expensive—and the company made a mint.